saikeerthan06/309-Project/README.md

 ## Challenges Faced

 - Merging of all 9 datasets to form a master dataset table.
 Some datasets when merged, produced a one-to-many explosion of rows resulting in redundant duplicates (e.g., order_items_dataset, order_payments_dataset).
 Decided to preserve product-seller granularity to enable accurate future merging of datasets.
+- Tackling the Class Imbalance based on our complex data pre-processing logic, despite using multiple different methods to tackle class imbalance like SMOTE + Undersampling/Stacked Model, Model still is not showing perfect results for Class 1, with either the precision or the recall falling behind.

 ## Future Improvements

-- Add advanced feature engineering and model tuning
+- Add advanced feature engineering and model tuning, including RandomSearchCV/GridSearchCV
 - Automate data quality checks
 - Deploy model as a REST API (bonus!)
 - More fun EDA visualizations